-B2B retail tech startup Arzooo that powers physical retail stores to compete against e-commerce marketplaces has raised $ 7.5 million in its Series A funding round led by Indus Age Partners and 3Lines Ventures.
+B2B retail tech startup Arzooo, which powers physical retail stores to compete against e-commerce marketplaces, has raised $7.5 million in its Series A funding round led by Indus Age Partners and 3Lines Ventures.

 Arzooo will utilize the fresh proceeds to scale its operations in the eastern and western regions of the country as well as strengthen its technology platform Go Store, said the company’s press release.

 Arzooo has allotted 20 equity and 4,832 Series A CCPS at an issue price of Rs 99,902 per share to raise the consideration, shows regulatory filings.

 Indus Age and 3Lines infused Rs 18.75 crore and Rs 11.05 crore respectively, followed by Jabbar Internet Group and Enam Investment & Services pouring in Rs 3.75 crore each.
 Zoom Founder Eric Yuan along with Treasure Data chairman and angel investor Bill Tai have also joined the round through their respective trusts, investing nearly Rs 2 crore each in the Mumbai-based company.

 Other angel investors including OYO’s chief strategy officer Maninder Gulati, Vivek Khemani and others have collectively poured in another Rs 7.5 crores in Arzooo.

 As per Fintrackr’s estimates, Arzooo has reached an estimated valuation of nearly Rs 234.5 crore or $32 million (post-money).
 So far, the four-year-old startup has accumulated around Rs 57 crore in total capital across three financing rounds.